 2017-18 Renewal of Financial Aid

 Students wishing to apply for financial aid for the 2017-18 academic year may do so whether she or he is curently receiving assistance from the college or not.
-The 2017-18 application for renewal of financial aid due date is March 1, 2017 (please note this new application date).
-Applicants should follow the 2016-17 directions below to apply - with the exception that the CSS PROFILE and the FAFSA forms should correspond to the 2017-18 academic year.
+The 2017-18 application for renewal of financial aid due date is March 1, 2017 (please note this new application due date).
 Tax and W-2 information for 2015 should also be submitted via IDOC.

-Applications of aid recipients that remain incomplete after June 1 will incur a late fee of $50; after July 1, an additional fee of $50; after the due date for payment of the fall semester bill, an additional $50; and as of the first day of registration for the fall semester, an additional $100.
+Applications of aid recipients that remain incomplete after June 1 will incur a late fee of $50; after July 3, an additional fee of $50; after August 7, an additional $50; and as of the first day of registration for the fall semester, an additional $100.
 All applications for aid must be received by the end of registration for the spring semester.

 To apply for assistance from Amherst College, you are expected to submit the following materials:

 Complete and submit the Amherst Application for Renewal of Financial Aid on-line.
 Please proceed to amherst.edu/go/netpartner, and go to the Apply On-Line tab to complete the renewal application.
 The same form is used by first-time applicants who will be in the upper three classes who are not currently receiving financial aid.